slhowardESR/arctic-training/README.md

-# Arctic Trainin hands on materials
+# Arctic Training hands on materials

 hands on materials for the Arctic Data training workshop